mysociety/fixmystreet/running/admin_manual.md

 for it.

 <div class="attention-box info">
-If you're just starting with your FixMyStreet site, it’s possible that you have not got an administrator yet, or that you didn’t realise you needed one.
+If you're just starting with your FixMyStreet site, it's possible that you have not got an administrator yet, or that you didn't realise you needed one.
 Don't worry!
 Look through this document to see the kind of things you need to think about when finding someone.
 </div>